ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 where `input_share` is the aggregator's input share.

 [TODO: Fully specify encryption of the shares.
-We need to make sure we authenticate things like the PA parameters and the report timestamp.
+We need to make sure we authenticate things like the PDA parameters and the report timestamp.
 We need to decide what the info string for SetupBaseS() will be, as well as the aad for context.Seal().
 The aad might be the entire "transcript" between the client and aggregator.]